-There were 853 test results received and one was positive for Covid-19 — which is classified as imported – so the island now has 26 active cases.
+There were 471 test results received and one was positive for Covid-19 — which “is classified as local transmission with a known contact” – so the island now has 19 active cases.

-- there are 26 active cases, who are
+- There are 19 active cases, who are:

 - all under public health monitoring, and